Florentino Fernández (boxer): Loss to Carter

 Fernandez might be best remembered for his one-round knockout loss to Rubin "Hurricane" Carter, lasting only a few seconds in 1962.

 Fernandez came back the following year to knock out undefeated, future world light-heavyweight champion José Torres in five rounds on May 26, 1963.

 First Retirement and Comeback

 After a knockout defeat to club-fighter Willie Tiger in 1967, Fernandez announced his retirement.
 He blamed his numerous knockout defeats on personal problems associated with the political situation in his native country of Cuba.

 He was working as a dishwasher and busboy when he decided to launch a comeback as a light heavyweight.
-Fernandez shocked the boxing world by scoring upset knockouts over Florida Middleweight Champion Jimmy Williams and highly regarded Jerry Evans.
+Fernandez "shocked the boxing world" by scoring upset knockouts over Florida Middleweight Champion Jimmy Williams and Jerry Evans.

-However, just when it seemed that Fernandez was on the verge of a title shot against light heavyweight king Bob Foster, Fernandez was stopped in the 10th round of a toe-to-toe slugfest with upstart Vernon McIntosh in 1972.
+When Fernandez was on the verge of a title shot against light heavyweight king Bob Foster, Fernandez was stopped in the 10th round of a toe-to-toe slugfest with upstart Vernon McIntosh in 1972.